samad-xd/CHAT-App/README.md

 - Block and Unblock Friends: Control your interactions with friends.

 #### Chat Features
-- Chat with AI: Engage in conversations with an AI bot.
+- Chat with AI: Engage in conversations with an AI bot and generate Images.
 - Real-time Chatting: Enjoy instant messaging with friends.
 - Send Emojis: Express yourself with a variety of emojis.
 - Send Images: Share images seamlessly.